The firearm for this Glock 43 review was provided by the Kentucky Gun Company.

 Ergonomics (carry): * * * * *

-The G43 feels natural in the hand, with a sure grip, particularly while using the pinky extension-equipped mag.
+The G43 feels natural in the hand, with a sure grip (with a built-in beaver tail design), particularly while using the pinky extension-equipped mag.
 Large-pawed shooters who aren’t using the G43 for a back-up gun (probably) need not apply.

 Ergonomics (shooting): * * * * *